Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20250418: The manual_stepper `STOP_ON_ENDSTOP` feature may now take
+less time to complete.
+Previously, the command would wait the entire time the move could possibly take even if the endstop triggered earlier.
+Now, the command finishes shortly after the endstop trigger.

 20250417: SPI devices using "software SPI" are now rate limited.
 Previously, the `spi_speed` in the config was ignored and the transmission speed was only limited by the processing speed of the